Institute of International Health

 At Charité, a new platform for Health for All is emerging with the Charité Center for Global Health (CCGH).
 As part of this reorganization, we have renamed ourselves the Institute of International Health and abandoned the colonially coined term tropical medicine.
 Otherwise we are there for you as usual: we examine and treat travel returnees and are happy to advise and vaccinate you before your trip.

 It is recommended wearing a FFP2 mask during your stay in our outpatient clinic.
+Changed opening hours: From now on, the Outpatient Clinic is open from 8:00 - 13:00.

 Travel clinic (medical consultation concerning vaccination requirements, vaccinations)